 Classification of drugs is based on perceived severity of adverse drug effects

 In the SpotRM database all alerts are linked to selected examples of drugs that have the alert in their structures.
 The drug examples have been chosen to reflect in a didactic way on a certain structural alert while avoiding too much speculation on alternatives.
 Structures with several potential structural alerts are therefore largely avoided although we do not hesitate to propose hypotheses.
-For a rapid visual impression of the hazard associated with a given alert, the drugs are classified as Red, Yellow, Green or Neutral.
+For a rapid visual impression of the hazard associated with a given alert, the drug examples are classified as Red, Yellow, Green or Neutral.
 Definitions of these classes are: